flutter/website/src/docs/cookbook/forms/validation.md

                 // Validate returns true if the form is valid, or false
                 // otherwise.
                 if (_formKey.currentState.validate()) {
-                  // If the form is valid, show a Snackbar.
+                  // If the form is valid, display a Snackbar.
                   Scaffold.of(context)
                       .showSnackBar(SnackBar(content: Text('Processing Data')));
                 }